viamin/task_bridge/README.md

 This script will connect to Github using an OAuth token that is created when running for the first time.
 You'll be prompted with a URL to go to and a code to enter.
 Enter the code into the URL and you will be logged in.

-TaskBridge will only sync tasks from repositories you configure in the `GITHUB_REPOSITORIES` environment variable.
+TaskBridge will only sync tasks from repositories you configure in the `github.repositories` setting.
 Add a comma-separated list of repositories in your `.env` file and issues from those repositories will be checked.

 # Reclaim.ai Setup